edm00se/parcel-ie11-issue-demo/ReadMe.md

-# Parcel IE 11 Demo
+# Parcel IE 11 Issue Demo

 A quick and dirty demo of behavior of basic app configuration with babel for parcel bundling, and its current issue with IE(11).